mamtn011/zustand/README.md

 **2. Redux in Zustand:**

-- We can write your code like redux using zustand.
+- We can write our code like redux using zustand.
 To do this we have to import create from zustand and redux from zustand/middleware.

 ```js
 import { create } from "zustand";